aimhubio/aim/docs/source/using/remote_storage.md

 hyperparameters and tracking metrics, Aim provides ability to track objects, such as images, audio files, etc.
 However, the size of the storage will grow depending on a number of tracked objects and their size, and may eventually not fit on a local storage.
-In order to offload the local storage, Aim provides ability to specify artifact storage URL which can be used to store large object blobs.
-Example of such objects are model checkpoints, datasets, etc.
+In order to offload the local storage, Aim provides ability to specify artifact storage URL which can be used to store large binary blobs.
+Example of such blobs are model checkpoints, datasets, etc.
 Aim supports cloud-based storage such as [S3](https://docs.aws.amazon.com/s3/index.html) and [GCS](https://cloud.google.com/storage/docs).
 In addition to the cloud-based storage, the artifact storage class `local` is also available.
 The artifact storage `local` can be used to move rarely accessed data to less performant but cheaper disk space such as HDD, and save some space on SSDs.
 Additionally, local storage class can be used for testing and debugging.

-**Note.** _Most of space used by Aim can be offloaded to the cloud storage.
-This can include the large object blobs, as well as contents of tracked files.
+**Note.** _Most of the space used by Aim can be offloaded to the cloud storage.
+This can include the large blobs, as well as contents of tracked files.
 However, it is important to know that Aim still utilizes local storage to keep the training runs metadata, hyperparameters and metrics.
 This allows to run Aim with minimal impact on performance of queries and UI._